 Why PR is More Cost Effective Than Advertising?

 Traditional advertising works by getting into the consumer’s subconscious mind through repetition.
 Advertising dollars do not equal instant ROI.
 Companies like Coca-cola, Sony, Johnson & Johnson, L’Oreal, and others, understand the concept of repetition and infiltrating the consumer’s subconscious mind to generate long term, loyal customers.
 Coca-cola spent $4 billion in 2016 on advertising.
 Sony spent $3.5 billion on advertising in 2017.
 L’Oreal spent $455 million on advertising in 2016.
-They have eight figure budgets to make this traditional advertising model work for them.
+They have eight-figure budgets to make this traditional advertising model work for them.
 The average small and medium-sized business is limited in their advertising dollars, and thus, their ability to infiltrate the market enough to gain major traction and credibility in the mind of the consumer.
+These days, the world’s focus is mainly on social media and online platforms.
+In fact many businesses use a mobile app advertising platform to market their product or service.
+This is because it is where the majority of people’s attention is turned to these days!
+It’s very different to traditional advertising, but still just as successful maybe more.

 Why Press Releases Rarely Work for Startups and Small Businesses